bdibon/books-to-scrape/README.md

 ### Setup a virtual env

-* It is recommended to setup a virtal environment before runnning the script, in the repository folder execute `python -m venv env`
+* It is recommended to setup a virtual environment before runnning the script, in the repository folder execute `python -m venv env`
 * Activate the virtual environment `source env/bin/activate`

 ### Install dependencies